ssp21/ssp21-spec/ssp21.md

 ## Optional encryption

-The secure operation of SCADA system does not require confidentiality of session traffic under all, or even most, circumstances.
+The secure operation of SCADA systems does not require confidentiality of session traffic under all, or even most, circumstances.
 Reasons to prefer unencrypted sessions include the ability to inspect traffic with IDS/IPS and denying a potentially opaque tunnel usable by an attacker.